Hong Kong at the 2018 Winter Olympics: Alpine skiing

 PyeongChang Dragon Valley ski resort, where the alpine skiing events were held.

 Hong Kong qualified one female athlete, Arabella Ng.
 This is the first time Hong Kong competed in alpine skiing, as it has only competed in short track speed skating at its first four appearances.
-Ng came from a Olympics family.
+Ng came from an Olympics family.
 Her aunt, Fenella Ng, competed in the 1984, 1988 and 2000 Summer Olympics.
 Her uncle, Michael Tse, competed in the 1996 Summer Olympics.
 They travelled to Pyeongchang to support Arabella.

 Ng was 16 years old at the time of the Pyeongchang Olympics.
 On 15 February, she competed in the women's giant slalom and finished with a time of 1 minute and 27 seconds in the first run and 1 minute and 23 seconds in the second run.
 This placed her at the 56th overall.
 On 16 February, she competed in the women's slalom but did not finish the event.